elyosis/gifs-app/README.md

 The application also keeps track of the search history for up to the last 10 queries, using `localStorage` to persist the data after closing the app.
 The user can delete the search history at any point through a dedicated button.

-This project is part of @Klerith's Angular course.
+This project is part of [Fernando Herrera](https://github.com/Klerith/)'s Angular course.